SuperRonan/Optimal-MIS/README.md

 This repository provides a C++ header only library of Practical Optimal Multiple Importance Sampling, as presented in the [TODO: Practical Optimal MIS technical report](https://github.com/SuperRonan/Optimal-MIS), based on the original [Optimal MIS paper](https://cgg.mff.cuni.cz/~jaroslav/papers/2019-optimal-mis/).
-We also made a [TODO: fork of PBRT]() using this library for an example in a renderer.
+We also made a (https://github.com/SuperRonan/PBRT-Optimal-MIS) using this library for an example in a renderer.

 The library provides two abstract classes, `Estimator` (in `src/MIS/Estimator.h`) and `ImageEstimator` (in `src/MIS/ImageEstimator.h`).